 The Salkantay trek is around 70 km (43 mi) long.
-For travelers interested, you must be physically capable for a trek like this.
+For travellers interested, you must be physically capable for a trek like this.

 Altitude effects aside, it is multiple days of 6+ hours of hiking through rough terrain and often up or down hill.
 But anyone who exercises regularly will manage just fine!
 It is exhausting but it’s certainly not unbearable.

 All guides carry oxygen canisters, so if you start to feel altitude sickness you can rest and get some much needed O2.
 If you’re an avid hiker or used to the altitude you won’t have a problem.

 For everyone else, make sure you feel confident in your hiking abilities and you’ll do great.

 Don’t travel without a travel insurance, especially if you are planning on doing a trekking and other adventurous activities.
 We recommend buying the World Nomads’ insurance.
 They are one of the most reliable – and often the cheapest too – travel insurances in the market, and you can also buy it whilst travelling.

 But first things first: how to get to Peru and Cusco for your Machu Picchu hike

 Lima is Peru’s capital and your arrival point when coming in by air.
 There are direct flights from US hubs including LA, NYC, Atlanta, Houston, Miami, and Dallas.
 Unless you depart from one of those cities, you’ll have a connection.
 We landed in Peru after a first class flight through Houston paid for entirely by points.
 Eager to get to Cusco to adjust to the altitude, we only spent one night in Lima.